bacalhaubyte/SegaGenesisBMP2HEX/README.md

 # Sega Genesis/Mega Drive BMP2HEX
 This Python script converts bitmap images into Sega Genesis(Mega Drive)-compatible hex data for retro game development.
 It automatically processes images by reducing them to 16-color palettes, organizing graphics into 8x8 pixel tiles, and converting colors to the Genesis's 9-bit color format.
-The assembly formatted palette and tile data can be directly included in game projects.
+The assembly formatted palette and tile code can be directly included in game projects.

 Genesis Color Conversion:
 * Converts RGB colors to Genesis 9-bit format (3 bits per color component)